 Bulb mode allows the camera exposure to be controlled by the external trigger signal.
 The leading edge of the trigger signal initiates the exposure, and the camera will continue to expose until the trailing edge of the trigger, as shown.
 The readout sequence begins immediately after the trigger signal trailing edge, and at the end of readout, the camera returns to the armed state, awaiting the next trigger.
 Any trigger activity during the readout sequence is ignored.

 Bulb (pulse-width exposure) mode.
 Strobe pulse occurs only if enabled.

-Appendix B: description of DVC-2000 auxiliary signals
+Appendix B: description of DVC-1500 auxiliary and power supply connectors